 How to add your COVID-19 vaccination status to your Android smartphone

-- Using your Android phone, visit the website, app, email, or text from your vaccine provider.
+- Using your Android phone, visit your vaccine provider’s website, app, email, or text.
 If you don’t have that info, reach out to the provider and see if they offer a way to view your vaccine status or certificate digitally.